Capital One is one of the most widely known credit card brands with its celebrity pitch people asking "What's in Your Wallet?"

 Here's the main difference - the Capital One Quicksilver Cash Rewards Credit Card is for people with excellent/good credit; the Capital One QuicksilverOne Cash Rewards Credit Card is for those with average/fair/limited credit.

-The Capital One QuicksilverOne Cash Rewards Credit Card has:
+The Capital One QuicksilverOne Cash Rewards Credit Card offers:

-- Earn access to a higher credit limit in as little as six months.
+- Access to a higher credit limit in as little as six months

 The Capital One Quicksilver Cash Rewards Credit Card offers: